palestranetwork/network/.github/ISSUE_TEMPLATE/policy-proposal-template.md

 **Title of Policy:**

 **Background for Proposal** [Explain background and reason for policy proposal.
-Indicate whether the policy proposed is new or a change to existing policy.
-Explain reason for
+Indicate whether the policy proposed is new or a change to existing policy.]

 **Summary of Proposal**: [Summarize the policy and outline the procedures required for implementation.]